sujith-eag/personal-site/content/docs/c/ds_qp/unit_4_q_answered copy.md

 **Answer :**

-A Binary Search Tree (BST) is a tree data structure in which each node has at most two children, and the key in the left subtree is less than the node’s key, while the key in the right subtree key is greater.
+A Binary Search Tree (BST) is a tree data structure in which each node has at most two children.
+Each node has exactly one key and the keys in the tree are distinct.

+The keys (if any) in the left subtree are smaller than the key in the root.
+Keys (if any) in the right subtree are larger than the key in the root.
+The left and right subtrees are also binary sub trees.

 Drawbacks of BST:
 * **BST can become Unbalanced** : If nodes are inserted in a sorted order (increasing or decreasing), the BST can become unbalanced and degenerate into a linear structure resembling a linked list.